-I specialise in History and English to A Level and Maths to GCSE.
+I specialise in History and English to A Level and IB, and Maths to GCSE.
 I also tutor for the 11+, 13+, and 16+ entry points, and am experienced with preparing students for the UKiset assessments as well as teaching English as a second language and working with younger students to improve their English.
-I have around seven years of teaching experience, beginning with private piano lessons and progressing to weekly Maths, English and History tuition during and after I finished my History degree at Cambridge University.
-Since moving to Berlin to study a History MA in October 2015 I have moved into online teaching and have also taken residential jobs in Moscow, Ibiza and Switzerland.
+I have eleven years of teaching experience, beginning with private piano lessons and progressing to weekly Maths, English and History tuition during and after I finished my History degree at Cambridge University.

 My experience from teaching over 40 pupils across a range of subjects has enabled me to develop very strong tutoring techniques.
 I target my sessions carefully to each student’s needs, and always ensure they are engaged in learning by making my lessons as interesting as possible.
 I am also very concerned to build my students’ confidence by demystifying the process of taking exams, providing simple tips and encouraging them.
 My approach is very patient and understanding, and I always get on very well with my pupils.
 Finally, I always take care to make sure my sessions are geared towards the examiner’s requirements, and break down mark schemes to familiarise pupils with the process of answering questions and so they know exactly what is expected of them to achieve the highest grades.

 Please see below for a snapshot of my tuition experience:

 English, 9-12 year old